-There are strong theoretical reasons for wanting to construct the algorithm dynamics directly on a manifold of positive curvature such as a hypershere \citep{mangoubi2018rapid,ollivier2009ricci,mijatovic2018projections}.
-However quite naturally, the existing literature has concentrated primarily on the case of Brownian motion which clearly has uniform invariant distribution on $S$, or on the geodesic walk designed specifically to target uniform distributions on manifolds.
+There are strong theoretical reasons for wanting to construct the algorithm dynamics directly on a manifold of positive curvature such as a hypersphere \citep{mangoubi2018rapid,ollivier2009ricci,mijatovic2018projections}.
+However, quite naturally, the existing literature has concentrated primarily on the case of Brownian motion which clearly has the uniform invariant distribution on $S$, or on the geodesic walk designed specifically to target uniform distributions on manifolds.
 The uniform distribution on $S$ maps via stereographic projection to the student's $t$ distribution with $d$ degrees of freedom on $\Reals^d$.
-Therefore we can immediately lift theory from existing theory to show that SPS on such target densities has a dimension-free convergence time.
-In our paper we go further.
+Therefore, we can immediately lift theory from existing theory to (informally) show that SPS on such target densities has a dimension-free convergence time.
+In our paper, we go further.
 Rapid convergence extends to a large family of spherically symmetric target densities (essentially excluding only very heavy-tailed distributions).

 { However the proposed algorithms are not only applicable for stylized classes of target distributions.
 To showcase the practical value of stereographic samplers in more realistic statistical contexts, we shall demonstrate the utility of our methodology on a Bayesian analysis of a Cauchy regression model.
 Full specification of the model, its parameter values and other details will be given in \cref{subsec_example_Cauchy}.